The Ultimate Guide To Spalling Bricks

 Spalling bricks are primarily caused by water absorption, otherwise known as water ingress.
 Contrary to popular belief, mineral building materials such as brick, stone and render are all porous meaning they absorb moisture.
 The more porous the material, the more water it will uptake and ultimately hold over-time, leaving the material saturated.

 When moisture absorbs into brickwork, it can undergo what is known as a 'freeze-thaw cycle'.
 This is caused when the moisture within the masonry expands when it freezes, leading to movement within the bricks.
-This movement causes cracks in the bricks to open-up and mortar to crumble, but also can cause the face of the bricks to pushed away from the main structure of the brick, leading to spalling.
+This movement causes cracks in the bricks to open-up and mortar to crumble, but also can cause the face of the bricks to push away from the main structure of the brick, leading to spalling.

 The problem that is created from the spalling is not only is the brick visibly damaged but the cracks and other defects that open-up allow more moisture to enter to brickwork, causing more movement and leading to more and more damage with each cycle.